 When excavating in or adjacent to streams, separate such areas from the main stream by a dike or barrier to keep sediment from entering the stream.
 Take care during the construction and removal of such barriers to minimize sediment entering the stream.

 Contain, collect, characterize and legally dispose of all liquid waste and sludge generated during the work.
 Do not mix wastes with storm water.
 Do not discharge any liquid waste without the appropriate regulatory permits.
-Manage liquid waste and sludge in accordance with and all other laws, regulations, permits and local ordinances relating to this waste.
+Manage liquid waste and sludge in accordance with ORC Chapter 6111 and all other laws, regulations, permits and local ordinances relating to this waste.
 Liquid waste management is incidental to the Work unless otherwise specified in the contract.

-Control the fugitive dust generated by the Work according to , , , and and local ordinances and regulations.
-Prior to the initiation of abrasive coating removal, pavement cutting or any other construction operation that generates dust, demonstrate to the Engineer that construction related dust will be controlled with appropriate Reasonable Available Control Measures (RACM) as described in .
+Control the fugitive dust generated by the Work according to OAC-3745-17-07(B), OAC-3745-17-08, OAC-3745-15-07, and OAC-3745-17-03 and local ordinances and regulations.
+Prior to the initiation of abrasive coating removal, pavement cutting or any other construction operation that generates dust, demonstrate to the Engineer that construction related dust will be controlled with appropriate Reasonable Available Control Measures (RACM) as described in OEPA Engineering Guide #57 (http://epa.ohio.gov/dapc/engineer/eguides.aspx).

 In addition, use dust control measures when fugitive dust creates unsafe conditions as determined by the Engineer.
-Perform this work without additional compensation except for Item .
+Perform this work without additional compensation except for Item 616.